27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Snorkeling is one of the most fun Los Cabos activities!

-Santa Maria Bay is one of the three best places to snorkel in Cabo.
-And you might see whales too!
+Cradled by golden cliffs, Santa Maria Bay is one of the top snorkeling spots in Cabo.
+(And if you’re lucky, you might even see whales spouting offshore!)

 People enjoying lunch and drinks on a sailboat at Santa Maria Bay